 We also have an existing process to transfer the Powerwall payment to the new owner and that would stay the same.

 A Sensibo is a smart device that connects your heat pump to your home Wi-Fi and helps you be in control and use energy smarter.
 By using your smart phone app, you can control your heat pump from wherever you are, adding convenience and comfort.
 You can even set your heat pump on a schedule, which could help you save money too.

 By signing up and getting your free Sensibo, GMP will adjust your heat or air conditioning up or down a few degrees when demand for energy is highest and most expensive — in the middle of a hot summer day, for example.
 This will happen at most for 1-3 hours, 6-8 times a month.
 During these times, you will get an alert from GMP via your phone app.

 As part of the program, you can always opt out.
 Changing the temperature by a few degrees helps reduce costs for everyone and helps the environment.
 That’s a win win!

 Anyone who is a Green Mountain Power customer and has a heat pump can get a free Sensibo!
 You do need to have internet and reliable Wi-Fi where the Sensibo is installed, which is typically near the heat pump’s indoor head.

 It’s free!
 To get your free Sensibo contact the Energy Services Team at (888) 835-4672 or learn more about the eControl Program.

 In-Home L2 Car Charger

-To receive a free charger you need to have purchased/leased an EV within the last month and you also need to:
+To receive a free charger you need to have purchased/leased a plug-in EV within the last 12 months and you also need to:

 • be a customer of GMP;